niwtr/map-walker/README.md

 2016-4-9
 Added core module.
 It serves as the main interface to the whole software.
 The Map-Walker is now usable!

+2016-5-23
+Added Python List-\>C++ Vector parser, serve as a translator between client and server.

+2016-5-23
+Added departure time of each station, marks as a new era.

+2016-5-24
+Updated the database module.

+2016-5-24
+Updated minimal cost guiding algorithm.

+2016-5-24
+Updated minimal time guiding algorithm.

+2016-5-25
+Implemented tracer, the simulator.

+2016-5-25
+Renewed core interface.
+Slashed the flash screen problem.

 ## License
 We use MIT License.
 Each distribution of this software must contain a copy of a LICENSE file.
 See that file for detail.
 If you haven't received that copy, contact the developers above.